BigETI/Taurus/README.md

 ## Real-life use cases

-Currently Taurus is in use for an upcoming online multiplyer game made with the Unity Engine.
+Currently Taurus is in use for an upcoming online multiplayer game made with the Unity Engine.

 It is planned to use Taurus for future online multiplayer game projects.